 - Don’t throw foreign objects in the toilet.
 This seems obvious, and foreign objects usually end up in the toilet by error.
 However, keep an eye on children in the bathroom and make sure you don’t have anything in pockets that might fall in.

-These methods should work for common clogs.
-If you are still having trouble or your toilet is clogging constantly, it may be time to call a plumber.
-These tips won’t work if your clog is due to an underlying plumbing issue, but they should work great for most clogs!
+These methods on how to unclog a toilet should work for common clogs.
+If you are still having trouble with a clogged toilet or your toilet is clogging constantly, it may be time to call a plumber.
+These tips won’t work if your clogged toilet is due to an underlying plumbing issue, but they should work great for most clogs!